The-Vector-Girl-Project/girl-os/README.md

 -	After a stupid amount of work, I have most HAL programs compiling with Yocto's GCC 15.
 It wasn't terribly difficult since it's generally all autotools, but some jank is still involved, and it was still time-consuming.
 -	The camera programs and *some* of the BLE programs are being copied in rather than compiled.
 	-	Why not compile camera programs?
 Because I would have to add 2GB to the repo and figure out how to use the weird Qualcomm-specific toolchain.
 	-	Why not compile those BLE programs? `ankibluetoothd` and `hci_qcomm_init` are able to compile under GCC 15, but there is some weird low-level issue which makes them unable to properly communicate with a BLE library.
-So, for now, I am just copying pre-compiled ones in.
-I will probably try to fix this at some point.
+So, for now, wire is just copying pre-compiled ones in. wire will probably try to fix this at some point. and then i will clone it :3

 ## How this upgrade was done